A note on the quartic generalized Korteweg-de Vries equation in weighted Sobolev spaces: Introduction

 Finally, for $k \geq 4$ and $s >(k-4)/(2k)$ the local well-posedness was established in \cite{KPV1993}.
 However, even for $k=4$, blow up in finite time has been shown by Y. Martel and F. Merle \cite{MarMer}. \\

-Motivated by the seminal work of T. Kato \cite{Kato1983}, the solvability of many dispersive nonlinear equations has been studied in weighted Sobolev spaces $H^{s}(\R)\cap L^2(|x|^{2r}dx)$, aiming to control better the decay at infinity of the solutions (see for example \cite{ BusJi2018, CN2015, CJZ2022, FonPn, NP2009} and the references therein).
-In particular, for the mKdV and the k-gKdV, for $k \geq 4$, optimal results in this context were obtained by J. Nahas \cite{Nah2012}.
-Moreover, A. Mu\~noz-Garc\'ia \cite{MG2019} established the local well-posedness of the KdV for $s>3/4$ in weighted Sobolev spaces.
-Our goal is to continue these investigations for the quartic generalized KdV (case of $k=3$) as we detail below.\\
+Building upon the seminal work of T. Kato \cite{Kato1983}, the solvability of various dispersive nonlinear equations has been explored within the framework of weighted Sobolev spaces $H^{s}(\R)\cap L^2(|x|^{2r}dx)$, aiming to achieve enhanced control over the decay at infinity of solutions (as evidenced in studies such as \cite{ BusJi2018, CN2015, CJZ2022, FonPn, NP2009} and their associated references).
+Notably, for equations like the modified Korteweg-de Vries (mKdV) and the generalized Korteweg-de Vries (k-gKdV) with $k \geq 4$, optimal results within this context were established by J. Nahas \cite{Nah2012}.
+Moreover, A. Mu\~noz-Garc\'ia \cite{MG2019} established the local well-posedness of the Korteweg-de Vries equation for $s>3/4$ in weighted Sobolev spaces.
+In the same spirit, our objective is to extend these investigations to encompass the quartic generalized Korteweg-de Vries equation (in the case of $k=3$), as elaborated upon in the subsequent sections.\\

-As it is standard, we are going to apply the contraction mapping principle to the integral equation version of the IVP \eqref{eq:k-gKdV} with $k=3$, i.e.
+As is standard, we are going to apply the contraction mapping principle to the integral equation version of the IVP \eqref{eq:k-gKdV} with $k=3$, i.e.

-where $e^{-it\partial^3_{x}}$ is the Airy semigroup introduced in subsection 2.3. \\
+where $e^{-t\partial^3_{x}}$ is the Airy semigroup introduced in Subsection \ref{Airy}. \\